For a Viewpoint on Mormonism broadcast that played on January 21, 2015, go to Abortion and Mormonism

 I have often heard Mormons boast that what separates them from others who claim to be Christian is that they are following God’s laws and not the laws of men.
 However, this stance rings hollow when it appears that the official LDS position on abortion sounds more like it is derived from a political party platform rather than on biblical and ethical standards.
 Spencer Kimball called upon a higher law in properly labeling abortion a sin, yet his church has historically appealed to man’s definitions in order to circumvent the responsibility that comes with such a conclusion.

 When Does Life Begin?

-The question as to when human life actually begins, like the issue of abortion itself, has not been consistently taught in the LDS Church.
-In an article entitled "When Does the Spirit Enter the Body?" printed in the LDS publication Sunstone (March 1985), LDS writer Jeffrey Keller makes the following observation:
+The question as to when human life actually begins, like the issue of abortion itself, has not been consistently taught in the LDS church.
+In an article titled “When Does the Spirit Enter the Body?” printed in the LDS publication Sunstone (March 1985), LDS writer Jeffrey Keller made the following observation:

 There are basically three periods when a fetus could acquire its spirit: 1) at conception, 2) at ‘quickening’ (the first movements of life felt by the mother, usually in the fourth month of pregnancy), or 3) at birth.
 Interestingly, each of these three periods has had its supporters among the leaders of the Church.